msvivianso/wwc-basic-blog/README.md

 #### 1.3 Making changes to our index.html

 Now let's make a change to our index.html.
-Instead of saying *Hello World!* say hello to the person sitting on your right.
+Instead of saying *Hello World!* say hello to the person sitting on your right (or left).
 For example *Hello Vivian!*

 Your code should now look something like this: